monteilhet/bash/README.md

     y or k or <up arrow> : Backward one line f or space : Forward  one window b : Backward one window
+    g  : Go to first line in file (or line N).
+    G  : Go to last line in file (or line N).

     /word: search forward word occurence
     ?word : search backward word occurences